chevah/geck/content/review.rst

 After your review request was approved, you can send your branch to and conduct a test_review::

-    paver test_review
+    paver test_review GITHUB_PULL_REQUEST_ID

-Paver will check your branch and the results of the tests will be published in the PR.
+This will trigger the buildbot tests for the branch and the results will be published in the PR.

 **Test failures during test review:**